What is Inventory Turnover Ratio?

 Your Product’s Shelf Life

-If you have a product or service with a long shelf life, you need to set a higher target turnover ratio than if your products are perishable and must sell quickly.
+If you have a product or service with a long shelf life, you may be able to operate with a lower target turnover ratio than if your products are perishable and must sell quickly.

 For example, if you’re in the grocery business, fresh produce must be sold entirely within days of being harvested.
 In contrast, canned goods can sit on store shelves for months before they’re purchased, which isn’t something you should be worried about.

 The Size of Your Inventory